near/docs/docs/local-setup/local-dev-testnet.md

 ## Requirements

-**IMPORTANT: Make sure you have the latest version of NEAR Shell and Node**
+**IMPORTANT: Make sure you have the latest version of NEAR CLI and Node**

 <!--DOCUSAURUS_CODE_TABS-->